Dispatch's Second Chance (and The Game Awards Predictions)

 It's Viggies, please.
 We're not going to get a Viggies.

-It does seem like we might get a Dusk duskbloods trailer uh given that that's a switch to exclusive and like a big and there's always some crumbsoft there right they've already announced they haven't really shown gameplay really
+given that that's a switch to exclusive and like a big and there's always some crumbsoft there right they've already announced they haven't really shown gameplay really

 so that and and my yeah

-my other big bet i think we'll see a lot of sega stuff They've been showing up more and more in these things.
-Well, they've got a few properties they could like delve into a little bit.
+my my other big bet i think we'll see a lot of sega stuff they've been showing up more and more in these they've got a few properties they could like delve into a little bit sega's got their crazy taxi thing and jet set radio thing yeah they made that announcement we're like we're bringing back everything.

-Rollerblade skate shop in downtown Santa Ana that now has what looks like all this licensed Jet Set Radio Future stuff all over it.
+Rollerblade skate shop in downtown Santa Ana that now has what looks like all this licensed Jet Set Radio future stuff all over it.
 Like they've like liveried the entire outside of the store.

 And the anniversary is coming up.
 It just feels like something is on the way there.